coffeeandcodee/Tech211/Week 3/README.md

 Polymorphism in OOP is when objects can take many forms.
 An example of this is a Dog object being identified as say a Canine object (if a canine class is defined) as well as an Animal object, with the Animal class being a superclass of the Canine class.

-You cant have an object of an interface.
+You cannot have an object of an interface.
 Interfaces can have properties.
 Interfaces CANNOT have fields or private methods.
+An object can inherit multiple interfaces but not multiple classes.